Tarasque: Description

 Tarasque.
-From 's Antiquités de Lyon (16c.)
+From Pierre Sala's Antiquités de Lyon (16c.)

 As for the description of the tarasque's physical appearance given in the Legenda aurea, it is given a somewhat dissimilar treatment in the corresponding passage in the c.
 1200 pseudo-Marcella:

 This description is said to "correspond rather closely" to 17th and 18th century iconography in paintings and woodcuts and to the modern-day effigy.
 Even the turtle-like carapaces (parmae "shields") is attested in this c.
 1200 piece of writing, (Note: The tarasque has tough "flanks" like shields according to Stace's modern rendering, which Caxton translate as sturdy "wings".) even though some commentators ventured it to be a 15th-century addition, created out of expedience to conceal the men carrying the beast's effigy paraded through town for the Pentecostal festivities.

 The head has later been described as being similar to a bull and a lion or having the muzzle/face of a lion, or, having the head of a lion with a black mane.